CemTbi/CemTbi/README.md

 My name is Cem and I'm currently an A-levels student.

-I've been programming for 5 months now and gained a significant knowledge in the Java programming language.
+I've been programming for 3 years now and gained a significant knowledge in the Java programming language.
 I'm pursuing a career as a Software Engineer since I ever heard of it.

 When I got my first computer, I always asked myself "How does all this work?".